There are plenty of buildings and places worth seeing in Innsbruck. You find a list and short description of all sights in Innsbruck here.

 - The whole Old Town with the Golden Roof: Innsbruck’s landmark is the centre of the Old Town, but there are plenty of more sights to discover in the small streets like the cathedral or the tower of Innsbruck.

 - Hofburg & Hofgarten: Visit the residence of Tyrol's ancient sovereigns.
-You can see the ballroom, the emperor's apartments, etc. The Hofgarten is a beautiful park just opposite of the Hofburg.
-There’s unfortunately only one place where you can sit on the grass or have a picknic (next to the SOWI building and the playground), but also the rest of the park is impressive.
+You can see the ballroom, the emperor's apartments, etc. The Hofgarten is a beautiful park just opposite of the Hofburg where you can relax on the grass or play some chess at the giant chess board.

 - Schloss Ambras: Schloss Ambras is a beautiful 16th century castle, located in the East of Innsbruck.
 Its beautiful park (no entry fee!) is the home to a couple of peacocks who walk around freely.
 The castle itself offers a nice collection of over 200 portraits and other exhibits.
 Furthermore, you will see arms chambers and a chamber of wonders.

-- Bergisel with the museum and ski jumping stadium: The Bergisel is a historic monument: it is where the Tyrolean rebels fought Napoleon back in 1809.
-Plunge into history in the new museum and then visit the ski-jumping stadium.
-The view from the ski-jumping tower will definitely impress you.
-Both the museum and the ski-jumping tower host a restaurant.
+- Bergisel with the museum and ski jump stadium: The Bergisel is a historic monument: it is where the Tyrolean rebels fought Napoleon back in 1809.
+Plunge into history in the new museum and then visit the ski jump stadium.
+The view from the ski-jump tower will definitely impress you.
+Both the museum and the ski jump tower host a restaurant.

 Contrarily to cities like Paris, Tyrolean cemeteries aren’t neither a tourist attraction nor a place to take a walk.
 But there’s a tiny old cemetery in the middle of the forest that is worth seeing: the Tummelplatz.